CBS Evening News: Weekend editions

 The CBS Evening News expanded to weekend evenings on February 5, 1966.
 Sunday editions of the program were dropped in September 1971, when CBS began airing 60 Minutes at 6:00 pm Eastern time slot to help affiliates fulfill requirements imposed by the Federal Communications Commission's Prime Time Access Rule.
 The Sunday edition returned in January 1976, when the network moved 60 Minutes one hour later to 7:00 pm Eastern Time.
 The weekend editions of the CBS Evening News were periodically abbreviated or pre-empted outright due to CBS Sports programming.
 On May 2, 2016, CBS announced that the weekend editions of the CBS Evening News, effective May 7, would be revamped as the CBS Weekend News.
 The new program would rely on resources from CBS's streaming news channel CBSN (now CBS News 24/7), as well as reports from local affiliates, and highlights from the past week.

 Western edition

 CBS introduced a Western edition of the program in 1979, which was anchored by Terry Drinkwater with staff based in its Los Angeles bureau being placed on standby for updates to the main CBS Evening News broadcast each weeknight; this lasted until September 1985, when CBS News instituted layoffs at the Los Angeles bureau following a successful fending off of a takeover attempt of the network by Ted Turner.
 The program eventually resumed production of the Western edition from its New York City and Washington studios (which may also be produced from remote locations where the program is broadcast when warranted).
-The host previously announced, "good evening to our viewers in the West" and packages may be updated to reflect late breaking news.
+The host previously announced, "good evening to our viewers in the West" and packages had been updated to reflect late breaking news.